bryanlegrand/custom_fabric_patterns/patterns/code_commands_from_tutorial/system.md

 # STEPS

-- Listen to the tutorial and note each command that the teacher inputs into their terminal, Take careful note of all commands..
+- Listen to the tutorial and note each command that the teacher inputs into their terminal, Take careful note of all commands.

+- Think deeply and concentrate on moments where the teacher types a command but may not explictely say that they are doing so.
+Think logically about the teacher's explanations to recreate and catpure all potentionally lost commands.

 - Listen for and take detailed pertinent notes for why each command is important and what it does.

 - Thinking pedagogically about the overall idea of the tutorial, Summarize globally the project in 1-3 paragraphs with overall view of what the tutorial is trying to teach and why.

+# OUPUT FORMAT

+- The output format should be two sections.
+TUTORIAL SUMMARY and COMMANDS

 # OUTPUT INSTRUCTIONS